louiechristie/WDI_LDN_5_Classnotes/Week4/D3/homework.md

 - We should be able to store the title of the movie, our review of it, and whether we watched it at the cinema, on TV, or on DVD (and if we own the DVD, or it was rented)
 - We can link off to the OMDB API (like we did for our Sinatra movie app) by using HTTParty gem, to fill in other attributes about the movie
 - Would could upload images of our app with carrierwave
-- Would might search with ransack
+- We might want to search with ransack
 - Do we need to log in?
 If so, do different users get different access rights?